What should I pack? How is the weather and climate in Ecuador?

 Weather and Climate During the Cool and Warm season

 In the Galapagos Islands, the warmer months are from December to May.
-During warmer season, heavy rain is to be expected at coastal regions and beaches.
-It has a tropical climate with the highest temperature at an average of 29°C and water temperature of around 25.5°C on average.
+During the warm season, heavy rain is to be expected at coastal regions and beaches.
+It has a tropical climate with an average of 29°C and water temperature of around 25.5°C on average.

 The warmer months are followed by coolers months from June to November.
 The cool air and low temperatures from Antarctica reach the Galapagos Islands during this period.
 The highest temperature drops to an average of 25.7°C and water temperature is around 22.8°C. Despite the changing seasons, in general, the differences are not as stark.
-Travellers who choose to travel during this period can still count on having at least 6 hours of sunlight a day.
 With low levels of precipitation, the cooler months are also known as the dry season in the Galapagos Islands.

 Travelling on a Cruise